 After that rejection (and a whole host of others), I started losing clarity and purpose in writing.
 Was I a writer or just a journaling enthusiast with access to modern technology?
 I eventually stopped working on the book and instead took a job as a technical writer for a consulting company.
 I let my creative writing dreams hibernate for a while and it felt like a relief.

-A year and half later, shortly after Molly was born—- at the exact moment I could not have been thinking about writing any less—Mike’s dad email-introduced me to a new publisher friend of his.
+A year and half later, shortly after Molly was born—- at the exact moment I could not have been thinking about writing any less—my father-in-law introduced me to a new publisher friend of his.
 The publisher invited me to tell him about my book.

 My first thought was: What book?
-I had a newborn and a job and a church and I wasn’t sure that writing was a feasible life choice for me at the moment.
+I had a newborn and a job and I wasn’t sure that writing was a feasible life choice for me at the moment.
 So I did what I normally do when I feel overwhelmed.
 I went for a walk.
-And looking back I’m perfectly certain that Jesus himself came and walked beside me that day.
+Looking back, I’m perfectly certain that Jesus came and walked beside me that day.
 He gave me hope in the storyline, confidence that there was still a story to be told.

 I came home and wrote a new book proposal in an hour.